JeffreyChan0913/EYE/Beginner/0322/README.md

 ### Problem description

-Sophy's teacher asks her to count certain numbers in a given list.
+Sophy's teacher asks her to count certain numbers, $k1, k2, ..., k_k$ in a given list $a$.
 The list will have n numbers and k values will be assigned.
 The end goal is to output the value frequency that Sophy's teacher cares about.

 Sophy is having issue with counting numbers.
 Shall we give her a hand on countin those numbers?